 - Fresh and convenience foods can contribute to a healthy balanced diet based on the five food groups. - Some convenience foods are nutritious and suitable for toddlers.
-Others are low in key nutrients and may contain inappropriately high amounts of added salt/sodium, fat and sugar. - 3 The criteria for selecting nutritious convenience foods vary from one food type to another. - Food labels may be misleading when used to select nutritious foods, because they often display only the amounts of protein, fat, carbohydrate, sugar and omit other key nutrients such as iron, zinc, calcium and vitamins. - Ready meals containing large amounts of vegetables and flavoured with herbs and spices are more appropriate for toddlers than those that contain fewer vegetables, more added fat and are flavoured with salt.
+Others are low in key nutrients and may contain inappropriately high amounts of added salt/sodium, fat and sugar. - The criteria for selecting nutritious convenience foods vary from one food type to another. - Food labels may be misleading when used to select nutritious foods, because they often display only the amounts of protein, fat, carbohydrate, sugar and omit other key nutrients such as iron, zinc, calcium and vitamins. - Ready meals containing large amounts of vegetables and flavoured with herbs and spices are more appropriate for toddlers than those that contain fewer vegetables, more added fat and are flavoured with salt.

-- Toddlers should be given only small amounts of adult ready meals, served ideally with some extra vegetables to make a more nutritious meal. - Pre-prepared baby / toddler foods are regulated to ensure they contain minimum adequate amounts of key nutrients and do not contain excessive amounts of salt, fat, sugar and pesticides. - Foods marketed for young children may contain higher amounts of sugar than equivalent standard products or those in the baby aisle of a supermarket. - 9 Fresh fruit and vegetables lose some of their vitamin C and folic acid when they are stored or transported for long periods of time.
+- Toddlers can be given small amounts of adult ready meals, served with some extra vegetables to make a more nutritious meal. - Pre-prepared baby/ toddler foods are regulated to ensure they contain minimum adequate amounts of key nutrients and do not contain excessive amounts of salt, fat, sugar and pesticides. - Foods marketed for young children may contain higher amounts of sugar than equivalent standard products. - 9 Fresh fruit and vegetables lose some of their vitamin C and folic acid when they are stored or transported for long periods of time.